roflmaostc/FFTResampling.jl/README.md

 ## Installation
-`FFTResampling.jl` is available for all version equal or above Julia 1.3.
-It is mainly tested in Linux but should also work in Windows.
+`FFTResampling.jl` is has been tested version Julia from 1.3 to 1.6.
+It won't be maintained further.
 It can be installed with the following command

 ```julia
 julia> ] add FFTResampling
 ```
+However, please prefer [FourierTools.jl](https://github.com/bionanoimaging/FourierTools.jl) which is maintained and is also more performant.

 ## Functionality
 The FFTW based methods require periodic, bandwidth limited (and properly Nyquist sampled) signals.